 PhD in Marine Sciences, he has taken part in several scientific projects and research on Cymodocea nodosa (sebadales) seagrass meadows of Canary Islands, particularly associated littoral fish populations.
 He is the author of several books and scientific publications, a recreational SCUBA diving instructor, scientific diver and technical diver with closed circuit equipment.
 He has an extensive catalogue of underwater photograph.
 He is a technician of at the Environmental Impact Service of the Canary Islands Government.

-Academic position: Researcher associated to IU-ECOAQUA
+Academic position: Researcher associated to University Institute ECOAQUA

 Corporate email: